otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-seeding-and-api-testing.md

 ### Setup

-In the `prisma` directory, create a new file called `seed.mjs`.
+In the `prisma` directory, create a new file called `seed.js`.
 Add the following code:

 ```javascript
 import { PrismaClient } from "@prisma/client";